 We charge each fund 1% of its net assets annually to cover investments management and overhead costs.
 All administrative work and grantmaking are done by volunteer trustees.
 We have no paid staff.

-Why use The Summit Foundation rather than a big investment fund?
+Why use The Summit Foundation rather than a broker-managed, donor-advised fund?

 Who determines how my donation is spent?

 That depends on what form your donation takes.
-Donations to the unrestricted fund become part of a pool of money that is disbursed through a strategic grantmaking process to positively impact people’s lives.
-If you establish a new fund, you can choose from our numerous funds.
-Depending on what type of fund you create, grants will be made, based on your criteria, by your designated advisor or The Summit Foundation trustees.
+Donations to the unrestricted fund become part of a pool of funds that is invested and subsequently disbursed through a strategic grantmaking process to positively impact people’s lives.
+If you establish a new fund, grants can be awarded according to the criteria you specify, either by you, your chosen advisor, or by The Summit Foundation trustees.

 How does The Summit Foundation manage its assets?

-The Summit Foundation works with registered investment advisors to provide sustained growth of foundation assets.
-Our investment committee is composed of trustees with financial expertise who set asset allocation guidelines, oversee the performance of the investment managers, and report to the board.
+The Summit Foundation works with independent, registered investment advisors to provide sustained growth of foundation assets.
+Our investment committee is comprised of trustees with financial expertise who set asset allocation guidelines, oversee the performance of the investment managers, and report to the board.